mrkuhn53/ascelike/README.md

 not work.
 All of these packages are available in the CTAN archive.

 The ascelike package is also available on github.com.
-Report problems and suggestions to Matthew R. Kuhn, kuhn@up.edu
+Report problems and suggestions to Matthew R. Kuhn, kuhn_at_up.edu